-Moreover, it is mistaken to conclude that the terms of trade can adjust under a fixed exchange rate only with a general inflation in one country or a general deflation in another.
-If the prices of goods that a country exports rise over time, general price stability is still attainable.
-Other components of the consumer price index - prices of non-traded goods and services, and prices of imported goods - may fall.
-Over long periods of time, countries with relatively stable overall prices, such as the US, still find some prices - such as food and electronics - falling while other prices rise.
+the prices of goods that a country exports rise over time, general price stability is still attainable.
+Other components of the consumer price index - prices of nontraded goods and services, and prices of imported goods - may fall.
+Over long periods of time, countries with relatively stable overall prices such as the U.S. still find some prices - such as food, and electronics - falling while other prices rise.

-Given the difficulties in measuring the impact of exchange rate changes on import demand, perhaps of more interest is the recent study by Chinn and Wei (2008) that directly addresses the question of whether the exchange rate regime matters for current account adjustment.
+Given the difficulties with measuring the impact of exchange rate changes on import demand, perhaps of more interest is the recent study by Chinn and Wei (2008) that directly addresses the question of whether the exchange rate regime matters for current account adjustment.
 They examine the speed of adjustment of current account imbalances in 171 countries, using annual data in the 1971-2005 period.
 They measure the persistence of current account imbalances by the speed at which the current account returns to its long-run average.
-They classify countries by exchange rate regime: floating, fixed and intermediate regimes according to the system developed by Reinhart and Rogoff (2004).
+They classify countries by exchange-rate regime: floating, fixed, and intermediate regimes according to the system developed by Reinhart and Rogoff (2004).
 The study finds that there is no strong or robust relationship between the exchange rate regime and the speed of adjustment.